johnmathews/johnmathews.is/data/blog/tmux-restore-session.md

 <!-- description: -->
 ---

-Tmux has a plugin called [Resurrect](https://github.com/tmux-plugins/tmux-resurrect) that lets you restore your last session if you've had to restart your computer.
+[Tmux](https://github.com/tmux/tmux/wiki) has a plugin called [Resurrect](https://github.com/tmux-plugins/tmux-resurrect) that lets you restore your last session if you've had to restart your computer.
+It works alongside a another plugin called [Continuum](https://github.com/tmux-plugins/tmux-continuum) that automatically saves your Tmux environment.

 It stores session data in `.txt` files at `~/.local/share/tmux/resurrect/` and creates a symlink called `share` that points to the most recent save file.